WKSS

-WKSS (95.7 FM) is an American radio station operated by iHeartMedia, Inc. in the Hartford-New Britain-Middletown, Connecticut, radio market.
-It broadcasts from its original transmitter site in Meriden, and has a rare dual city of license of Hartford-Meriden.
+WKSS (95.7 FM) is a radio station operated by iHeartMedia, Inc. in the Greater Hartford area.
+It broadcasts from its original transmitter site is in Meriden on West Peak in the Hanging Hills, and has a rare dual city of license of Hartford–Meriden.

-Airing a mainstream Top 40 format, the station is currently branded as KISS 95-7 with the slogan "All The Hits."
+Airing a mainstream top 40 format, the station is currently branded as KISS 95-7 with the slogan "All The Hits".
 Its studios and offices are located on Columbus Boulevard in Hartford.